lunchbag/hugo-blog/content/posts/new-beginnings.md

 What proceeds is the third iteration of an attempt to condense the most tumultuous months of my life and introduce the new changes in my life.

-The good news is, with every iteration, the post always come out a little bit more positive and quirky, and I have progressively more fun with it.
-I'd like to think this is directly correlated to my healing.
+The good news is, with every iteration, the post always come out a little bit brighter.
+In fact, the original titles of this post were "On failure and solopreneurship" and then "On failure and new beginnings".
+Finally, we're here now just focusing on the new beginnings.
 I hope you enjoy.

 ***

+<p></p>

 Since the genesis of this blog, I've prided myself in being transparent and an open book, more-or-less.
 I've shared intimate thoughts and feelings during my sabbatical, the financials behind my travels, and the mistakes I've made as an entrepreneur with Lunch Money.